 Final Touches for a Professional Finish

-- Repair Stripped Holes: Apply wood glue to any stripped holes, using dowels or toothpicks for a secure fit before reattaching legs.
+- Repair stripped holes: Use wood glue with dowels or toothpicks before reattaching legs.

-- Touch Up Finish: Use a matching stain or paint to blend any visible repair areas with the original furniture finish.
+- Touch up the finish: Use matching stain or paint on visible repair marks.

 Frequently Asked Questions